Skip to main content

 Then she got busy.
 Schedules drifted.
 And I was back to square one, back to doing my exercises the day before my PT appointment and skipping them the rest of the time.

 That's why I built MoveWith.
-It's body doubling specifically for fitness.
+It's body doubling specifically for fitness, and I wrote about why I built it differently from other body doubling apps if you want the founder's perspective.
 You book a 25-minute session, get matched with another person who's also exercising, and you both do your workouts together on video.
 No coaching, no classes, no judgment about what you're doing or how fit you are.
 Just another human waiting for you to show up on the app.

 If you've ever had a gym buddy and then lost them, you know exactly what I'm talking about.
 If you use body doubling for work and wish it worked for workouts, this is what you've been looking for.